MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 #### Assign the extension to groups of users

 You can choose to provide the extension to everyone in your organization or just specific groups of users.
-The option to provide the extension only to specific groups of users allows you do to the following in your organization:
+The option to provide the extension only to specific groups of users allows you to do the following in your organization:
-- Pilot the use of Microsoft Search in Bing to a subset of users before deploying more broadly
+- Pilot the use of Microsoft Search in Bing to a subset of users before deploying more broadly.
 - Deploy the extension only to groups of users that will benefit most from using Microsoft Search in Bing.

 Changes that you make to which users get the extension can take up to 24 hours to take effect on their devices.